The Vampire Huntress Legend Series

 The Vampire Huntress Legend Series (VHLS) is a twelve book series written by Leslie Esdaile Banks under the pen name L.A.
 Banks.
-The series centers around a young "twenty-something" year old woman named Damali Richards who is a spoken word artist but is also the Neteru, a human who is born once every thousand years to fight the Dark Realms.
-Her most dangerous and most constant enemy from The Dark Realms are vampires.
+The series centers around a twenty-something woman named Damali Richards, who is a spoken word artist but is also the Neteru, a human who is born once every thousand years to fight the Dark Realms.
+Her most dangerous and most constant enemy from the Dark Realms are vampires.
+The cover art for the series was done by Vince Natale, while some first editions contain inside illustrations by Eric Battle.

-The entire series is based on the never ending struggle between good and evil.
-The Vampire Huntress Legend Series is also about the strong bonds of love.
-Love that exists in the form of family love, friendship love, love of self, love for the world (environment) and the love between man and woman.
-There is also intense subject matter on religion within this series.
-The cover art for this series was done by Vince Natale, while some first editions contain inside illustrations by Eric Battle.

-Originally a single book, written by Banks after her publisher reached out, the first book was a "750 page tome".
-Her editor, her agent and Banks herself decided to take a stance and cut the book in half.
-She got a call from her editor who asked if she wanted to make the series a trilogy so she decided to use the "We didn't see Carlos die" loophole to extend the story.
-The demand was high and they decided to do four books and call it a series.
-Banks said she threw "everything but the kitchen sink in there."
-But her editor told her not to kill Carlos because people loved him.
-Eventually it became a six book contract, then nine and finally ending it at twelve because she didn't have any more story left.
+Originally a single book, the first book in the series was 750 pages.
+Her editor, her agent and Banks herself decided to cut the book's length by half.
+Her editor suggested making the series a trilogy, so Banks extended the story.
+They decided to do four books and complete the series, but her editor suggested keeping main character Carlos.
+Eventually it became a six-book contract, then nine, and finally ended at 12.